 Rules for ALL Projects Involving Hazardous Chemicals, Activities and Devices

-1) The use of hazardous chemicals and devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances, which require supervision by a Qualified Scientist.
+2. The use of hazardous chemicals, activities or devices and involvement in hazardous activities require direct supervision by a Designated Supervisor, except those involving DEA-controlled substances, which require supervision by a Qualified Scientist.

-4) For all chemicals, devices or activities requiring a Federal and/or State Permit, the student/supervisor must obtain the permit prior to the onset of experimentation.
-A copy of the permit must be available for review by adults supervising the project and the local affiliated and the ISEF Scientific Review Committees in their review prior to competition.
+5. For all chemicals, devices or activities requiring a Federal and/or State Permit, the student/supervisor must obtain the permit prior to the onset of experimentation.
+A copy of the permit must be available for review by adults supervising the project and the local, affiliated, and Intel ISEF SRCs in their review prior to competition.

 a.
 Checklist for Adult Sponsor (1), Student Checklist (1A), Research Plan, and Approval Form (1B)